ande1mat/Spring_Postgres_API/README.md

 * Step 1:
     * Setup a local or hosted Postgres Server
     * Use the Postgres configurations in the Application Properties for database name and credentials
-    * Run the DDL scripts in the Models Customer and Cart files.
+    * Run the DDL scripts in the Models Customer and Cart files

 * Step 2:
     * This is a Maven based Spring boot application so you can enter these commands in the project directory: